xypnox/xypnox.github.io/src/content/blog/two-pens/index.md

 ---

 Initially, I thought of writing what I understood from the poem.
-However I would rather appreciate the reader to provide feedback on what you understand of the poem!
+For this did not happen to me or to someone I know.
+But understanding is left to interpretation and the interpreter.